eBay Inc. (EBAY) has made a habit of converting competitive threats to fresh growth opportunities.

 PayPal probably represents a majority of the market value of the entire company even today, given the attractive network economics of payment systems and investors' eagerness to place hefty multiples on them.
 As PayPal becomes the key growth vehicle, eBay as a company will become that much more agnostic as to where and how customers buy things, assuring itself a central place in global commerce as it evolves.

 The company is hurriedly maneuvering to strike partnerships to broaden users' ability to pay via PayPal through mobile phone and retail points of sale, in addition to online.
 The intensity of this effort, indeed, is why eBay's earnings guidance for the present quarter was slightly short of prevailing estimates.
 With the urgent opportunities presented by the explosion in mobile transactions, eBay said it would invest a bit more heavily in PayPal growth initiatives.

 The eBay strategy

-A former business consultant, Donahoe prefers to lay out clear multi-year strategic plans for eBay, and the company is now overachieving its targets two years into a three-year plan.
-The company has also made shrewd complementary acquisitions of StubHub, Shopping.com, GSI Commerce and Bill Me Later.
+A former business consultant, Donahoe likes to lay out clear multi-year strategic plans for eBay, and the company is now overachieving its targets two years into a three-year plan.
+The company has also made shrewd complementary acquisitions of StubHub, Shopping.com, GSI Commerce and Bill Me Later along the way.